What is Trades and Industry?

 Welding

-From welders to electricians to diesel technicians Skilled and Technical Science students are in demand.
+From welders to electricians to diesel technicians Trades and Industry students are in demand.

 Resources